truongnq-ai/tutor_docs/04-for-developers/roadmap/overview.md

 ---

-**Last Updated**: 2025-12-21 (Updated: Progress & Mini Test completed - all 6 screens including Progress Dashboard, Skill Detail, Recommendations, and complete Mini Test flow.
-Backend APIs for mini test and progress tracking are fully implemented)
+**Last Updated**: 2025-12-21 (Updated: Profile & Settings completed - all 5 screens implemented.
+Student App is now 100% complete with all 38 screens!
+Backend APIs for profile, settings, and password change are fully implemented)

 [← Quay lại Roadmap](README.md)